 Mediation is usually initiated by a referral from a court, law enforcement agency, attorney or other source, or from a self-referral.
 All it takes is a phone call to the DRC to start the process.

 Scroll down to learn more.

 If mediation is needed and all parties agree to participate, mediators are assigned to the case and a meeting date is set.
 The mediators come from all walks of life and all professions.
 They reflect the diversity of our community.
-They all must have a minimum of 36 hours of formal classroom training in mediation, complete an extensive written examination and then complete a supervised internship with experienced, certified mediators.
+They all must have a minimum of 36 hours of formal classroom training in mediation, pass an extensive written examination and then complete a supervised internship with experienced, certified mediators.
 Those who work with dissolution / family cases, group conflicts, and many other types of cases must have additional training and experience.

 When the participants arrive for the mediation session, they are greeted and brought into the mediation room.
-The mediators carefully explain the procedures to be followed and the steps of the mediation process.
+The mediators carefully explain the procedures that will be followed and the steps of the mediation process.
 If all agree to proceed with the mediation process, they sign the Agreement to Mediate and the mediation session continues through the remaining stages.

 Each party is encouraged to make an opening statement during which s/he identifies the issues and what is desired as a settlement.
 This is each party's time and is generally uninterrupted.
 The mediators reflect back the information given to them to make certain that they have the information correct.
 The mediators may ask some clarifying questions to gain further information.
 Each party is also given the opportunity to respond to what s/he has heard.